• Skip to primary navigation

 Hiking in spring offers a little bit of everything.
 Although the days are generally warmer, there’s still the chance of rainfall, and evenings can still be quite chilly.

-Clothing for a spring hike tends to be pretty light-weight, but with layers to make sure you’re comfortable no matter what the weather brings.
-The insulated jacket you hiked with in winter may still come in handy on the chilliest spring days.
-It also easily packs away into its own pocket, saving space in your backpack for other important hiking essentials.
+The insulated jacket you hiked with during winter may still come in handy on the chilliest spring days.
+One that easily packs away into its own pocket and saves space in your backpack for other important hiking essentials is a plus should the temperatures rise.

 If it looks like rain, the raincoat mentioned at the top of this list will come in handy.